trenchesdeveloper/BigShop/README.md

 ![Project Image](project-image-url)

-> This is a E-commerce web Application built with React, node, Firebase and mongoDB.
+> This is a E-commerce web Application built with React, node, Ant-Design, Firebase and mongoDB.

 ---